Panic Disorder and Panic Attacks: Causes, Origins, Mechanisms, Treatment

 Finally, research has linked the adenosine 2A receptor gene to panic disorder, revealing that variations in the gene have been related to caffeine-induced anxiety.

-Psychosocial Risk Factors and Anxiety Sensitivity
+Anxiety Sensitivity

-Maintenance of panic attacks
+Maintenance of Panic Attacks

 Critical fear of fear that progresses after the first panic attacks may develop for two reasons.
 The first reason is interoceptive conditioning or conditioned fear of internal signals (e.g. increased heart rate).
 In this model, minor alterations in corporal functions that individuals might not be cognisant of can provoke conditioned fear and panic because of earlier associations with the fear of panic.

 The second reason is catastrophic misinterpretations of bodily sensations (e.g. loss of control or imminent death).
 Catastrophic misinterpretations can be subconscious (e.g. during panic attacks when sleeping or when disastrous thoughts are not evident).
-However, in most cases, such catastrophic misappraisals are consciously reachable even if panic attacks are unexpected.
+However, in most cases, such catastrophic misappraisals are consciously accessible even if panic attacks are unexpected.

 Bibliography:

-• Panic disorder.
-DOI: 10.1016/s0140-6736(06)69418-x
+- DOI: 10.1016/s0140-6736(06)69418-x